 The Food Safety and Inspection Service (FSIS) will provide administrative staff support to the Committee.

 Estimated Annual Operating Costs and Staff Years

-A permanent Federal employee, appointed in accordance with agency procedures serves as the DFO.
-The DFO will approve the advisory committee and subcommittees meetings, prepare and approve all meeting agendas, attend all committee and subcommittee meetings, adjourn any meeting when the DFO determines adjournment to be in the public interest, and chair meetings when directed to do so by the official to whom the advisory committee reports.
+A permanent Federal employee is to be appointed in accordance with agency procedures and will serve as the Designated Federal Official (DFO).
+The DFO will approve the advisory committee’s and subcommittees’ meetings, prepare and approve all meeting agendas, attend all committee and subcommittee meetings, adjourn any meeting when the DFO determines adjournment to be in the public interest, and chair meetings when directed to do so by the official to whom the advisory committee reports.

 Estimated Number and Frequency of Meetings